 6. Ahref Free SEO Tools

-Ahref is another must-use SEO website, that helps you with:
+Ahref is another must-use SEO website that helps you with the following:

 - Domain Authority checking – get the latest backlinks reports and authority score